Thomas James Wise

-Thomas James Wise (7 October 1859 – 13 May 1937) was a bibliophile who collected the Ashley Library, now housed by the British Library, and later became known for the literary forgeries he printed and sold.
+Thomas James Wise (7 October 1859 – 13 May 1937) was a bibliophile and probable literary forger and thief who collected the Ashley Library, now housed by the British Library.

 Collecting career

 Wise began collecting books as a schoolboy, spending his pocket money at the barrows in Farringdon Street.
 He was a keen collector of first editions in original condition.
 His interests were poetry followed by drama and his collection dating back to Elizabethan publications was an exhaustive representation.

 His collection was funded by selling duplicates and acting as an agent for wealthy collectors such as John Henry Wrenn.
 Wise was given an honorary M.A. degree by the University of Oxford and elected an honorary Fellow of Worcester College for his services to bibliographical science.
 He became a member of the Consultative Committee of the Friends of the Bodleian and was elected President of the Bibliographical Society in 1922–1924.